This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Anxiety is a condition that causes you to feel worry or fear.
+Anxiety is a condition that causes you to feel extremely worried or nervous.
+The feelings are so strong that they can cause problems with your daily activities or sleep.
+Anxiety may be triggered by something you fear, or it may happen without a cause.
 Family or work stress, smoking, caffeine, and alcohol can increase your risk for anxiety.
 Certain medicines or health conditions can also increase your risk.
-Anxiety may begin gradually, and can become a long-term condition if it is not managed or treated.
+Anxiety can become a long-term condition if it is not managed or treated.

 Call 911 if: